 But Wait, There’s Another Trick You Can Use To Repair Your Credit

 Credit repair is a lot easier when you understand that late and missed payments basically crush your credit score.
-But “lates and missed” aren’t the only factor you need to be concerned with–the amount of your credit card balances are also very important.
+But “late and missed” aren’t the only factors you need to be concerned with–the amount of your credit card balances are also very important.

 Ideally, you want to carry about 30% of your maximum MILITARY STAR balance every month.
 But you will also need to do this with your other credit accounts, too.